InterviewMap/CS-Interview-Knowledge-Map/DataStruct/dataStruct-en.md

 _delectMin(node) {
   // rescursive  the left subtree
   // if the left subtree is null, check if the right is exist
-  // if true, take the right subtree in place of the target node if ((node != null) & !node.left) return node.right node.left = this._delectMin(node.left)
+  // if true, take the right subtree in place of the delect node if ((node != null) & !node.left) return node.right node.left = this._delectMin(node.left)
   // update the size at last